HAR6213: Nutritional Physiology

 The lectures and the self-study will provide students with a good understanding of physiology and the ability to interpret and predict physiological responses to altered circumstances.

-The laboratory exercises will teach the students how to measuring resting metabolic rate using indirect calorimetry, estimate VO2 max during exercise and the measurement and principles of body composition using bioelectrical impedance techniques and skin-fold callipers.
+Students will also undertake three laboratory exercises.
+These will teach the students how to measuring resting metabolic rate using indirect calorimetry, estimate VO2 max during exercise and the measurement and principles of body composition using bioelectrical impedance techniques and skin-fold callipers.
 The laboratory exercises will require students to work in teams of 4-5.
 Students will be introduced to the concepts of experimental error, accuracy and reproducibility.

 Through the practical the students will generate a dataset that they will be required to analyse using appropriate statistical tests.
 The students will be required to produce an individual report based on the laboratory exercises and the data collected.
 This report will involve statistical analysis, graphical representation and interpretation of the data, and a critical review of the methodologies used.